kiwih/nyu-openplc-te/README.md

 # NYU OpenPLC Trojan Edition (TE)

 This repository contains NYU's implementation of the OpenPLC hardware.
-Several important modifications are included, notably, a second microcontroller (A Raspberry Pi Pico) which can act as a 'Hardware Trojan'.
+Several important modifications are included, notably, a socket for a second microcontroller (a Raspberry Pi Pico) which can act as a 'Hardware Trojan'.
+Different Hardware Trojan capabilities can be enabled and disabled depending on the configuration of a number of jumpers located around the PCB.

-There are a few small number of known issues with the v0.1 board.
+There are a small number of known issues with the v0.1 board.
 These include the usage of a now-obsolete accelerometer, and poor component choice for on-board power measurement circuitry.